zamfi/cca-programming-electronics-spring-2015/README.md

   -  Break down the problem into parts.
 Is there are repeating component?
 Use a `while` loop.
 Does something happen only under specific circumstances?
 Use an `if` statement.
 Are you tracking something changing over time or as you draw?
 Use a variable: `int` or `float`, depending on what kind of thing you're tracking.

 -  Breadboarding a schematic
-  -  Wire up the + and - lines to 5V and GND.
+  1. Wire up the + and - lines to 5V and GND.
-  -  Place each component so that the seprate leads are in (electrically) seprate columns on the breadboard.
+  2. Place each component so that the seprate leads are in (electrically) seprate columns on the breadboard.
-  -  Place wires between the components so that connected component leads are connected.
+  3. Place wires between the components so that connected component leads are connected.

+Homework: Do the practice quiz.
+Get it at [Homework 6](hw/week6.md).